Fonts play a huge role in how infographics are perceived.

 Choose three or four fonts that you think might suit your content as headers.
 The idea here isn’t to find one perfect font, but pick a few that you want to try out.
 You can improve your chances of finding one that works by picking a variety of styles.

 Use the graphic below for some inspiration, and don’t be afraid to use these body fonts as headers too.
+You can also check out our recommended best font pairs to get some ideas.

 4. Find the header font that pairs best with your body font